socialray/makahiki-ktuh/doc/challenge-design.rst

 ------------------------------------

-Go to the Settings Page (see :ref:`section-configuration-settings-page`), and click on the Challenge Design button to retrieve the following page:
+Go to the Settings Page (see :ref:`section-configuration-settings-page`), and click on the Challenge Design button to retrieve the page providing the top-level interface to the various aspects of Challenge Design.

 .. figure:: figs/configuration/configuration-challenge-design.png
    :width: 600 px